expectocode/pagong/README.md

 This comment will get replaced with whatever was put in the specified metadata key (in this example, the title):
 <!--P/ META title /P-->

-This comment will get replaced with the contents of whatever path is specified (relative to the current HTML template file):
+This comment will get replaced with the contents of whatever path is specified (relative to the current HTML template file).
+HTML files won't be escaped, but everything else will:
 <!--P/ INCLUDE path /P-->
 ```